ravolt/docker-machine/README.md

 If you have any questions we're in #docker-machine on Freenode.

+## Creating New Drivers

+There are many drivers and templates in the /drivers directory that provide a good model for a new driver.
+Once you have created your driver, you will need to include it `commands.go` file under 'github.com/docker/machine/drivers' in order for docker-machine to call the Init function that registers the new driver.

 ## Unit Tests

 To run the unit tests for the whole project, using the following script: